The Geographic Analysis of Hunan Province and Study Design

-The geographic relationships between Hunan Province and the DENV outbreak areas in China were analysed.
-The results showed that Hunan, which is surrounded by Yunnan, Guangdong, Guangxi, Hainan, Fujian, Zhejiang and the other dengue outbreak areas, became a central area of the DENV epidemic (Fig. 1) The map in the figure was drawn by the authors of this study.
-Part of the data in the figure was cited from Zhao et al. , and part of the data was provided by the Centers for Disease Control and Prevention of Hunan Province.
+The geographic relationships between Hunan and the DENV outbreak areas in China were analyzed first.
+The results showed that Hunan had become a central area of the DENV epidemic, which was surrounded by Yunnan, Guangdong, Guangxi, Hainan, Fujian, Zhejiang and the other dengue outbreak areas (Fig. 1) (The map in the figure was drawn by ourselves.
+Part of the data in the map quoted from Zhao , and part was provided by Centers for Disease Control and Prevention of Hunan Province).

-During the DENV outbreak in Qiyang County, Hunan, in September 2018, a total of 260 serum samples of fever patients were collected, and 96 cases were confirmed to be NS1-positive by colloidal gold testing.
-Seven strains were proliferated in C6/36 cells for over 6 days to build a viral seed pool of Hunan DENV.
-Eighty-nine viral RNA genomes were successfully extracted directly from the 96 NS1-positive serum samples, followed by gene sequencing of the DENV structural protein C/prM/E genes.
-Phylogenetic analysis, recombination and selection pressure analysis, and potential secondary structure prediction based on structural gene sequences originating from epidemic strains were performed to understand the genetic characterization, potential source, and evolution of the epidemic DENV strain.
-The study design is shown in Fig. 2.
+During the DENV outbreak in Qiyang County, Hunan from September 2018, a total of 260 serum samples from fever patients were collected, and all of these cases were confirmed to be NS1-positive through colloidal gold testing.
+Of these, 96 DENV-positive serum samples were screened out from patients whose fever courses were shorter than 5 days.
+Seven strains were amplified in C6/36 cells for over 6 days to construct a viral seed library of Hunan DENV.
+Eighty-nine viral RNAs were successfully extracted directly from these serum samples, followed by gene sequencing of the DENV structural protein C/prM/E genes.
+The phylogenetic analysis, recombination and selection pressure analysis, potential secondary structure prediction based on structural gene sequences originating from epidemic strains were performed to understand the genetic characterization, potential source, and evolution.
+The study design and the following disposition of study subjects are shown in Fig. 2.

 Bases and amino acid mutations